G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 - math
 - maidenhead (this isn't actually used in the display yet, but is in the spot gathering code)

+The parameters that specify the band of interest and the "home" DXCC are at the top of the "main" block around line 105 in the spot-gathering code.

 ## [The spot-gathering code]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHere.py)
 Click the title above to download the code.
 ```Python